My name is Mish Sommers. I founded Happier Outside in 2014 as a way to inspire and connect people who love to spend time outside.

-My wish for you is that you find time and space to get outside when you need it most, and also when you think you don't.
-It's one of the most affordable ways you can make a difference in your life.
-Just go out your door!
+My wish for YOU is that you find time and space to get outside when you need it most - and also when you think you don't.
+It's one of the most affordable ways you can make a noticeable difference in your life.

 What is the Happier Outside Philosophy?